Kalkwst/Risotto/README.md

 Splits values into two groups, based on the result of the given filtering function.

+#### Chunk

+Batches the source sequence into sized chunks.

+This method has 2 overloads.

 #### Purge

 Completely consumes the given sequence.
 This method uses immediate execution and doesn't store any data.